RemmyLee/CHIP8/README.md

 # CHIP-8 Emulator

-This Python project is an interpreter for the CHIP-8, an interpreted programming language developed in the mid-1970s.
-The emulator mimics the CHIP-8 environment, enabling the play of classic games designed for this platform.
+A CHIP-8 interpreter wirtten in Python.
+The project uses the following structure:

+main.py
+- system/cpu.py
+- system/input.py
+- system/sound.py
+- graphics.py

+Included in the utils folder is a python script that can classify all the CHIP-8 roms in a directory and prepend them with the system type it's for.

+- CHIP-8_PONG
+- SUPERCHIP_octopeg.ch8
+- XOCHIP_joust23.rom

 ## Features